mozilla/mozmill-environment/linux/templates/readme.txt

-Test environment for Mozmill test execution via the command line on Mac.
+Test environment for Mozmill test execution via the command line on Linux.

 Usage
 ====